GentleDell/DEBOR/README.md

 - run MGN_dataPreperation.py

 If dataset augmentation is required:
-- run MGN_dataPreperation.py with "enable_displacement=True" and "enable_rendering=False".
+- run MGN_dataPreperation.py with "enable_displacement=True" and "enable_rendering=False" in dataset_preparation_cfg.yaml.
 - run MGN_dataPreAugmentation.py to augment the dataset.
 Currently, only pose augmentation is supported.
-- run MGN_dataPreperation.py with "enable_displacement=False" and "enable_rendering=True" to render RGB images.
+- run MGN_dataPreperation.py with "enable_displacement=False" and "enable_rendering=True" in dataset_preparation_cfg.yaml to render RGB images.

 ### Training
 Training related scripts are provided in *.../DEBOR/scripts/* folder.
 Training configurations are set in *train_structure_cfg.py*.
-If datasets and body_model are correctly prepared:

 Train the pipeline with:

 ```
 python train_structure.py
 ```
+If batch_size=2, a GPU with at least 4GB RAM is required; If batch_size=8, it needs >=8GB GPU RAM; If batch_size=32, it needs >=28GB GPU RAM.

 ### Inference/Evaluation
 If there is a pre-trained model available, *inference.py* and *evaluation.py* are provided for inference and evaluation.
 Paths to checkpoints, samples, etc, need to be set inside the two scripts.